What Other Kids Are Reading

 Here are some problems that can cause intellectual disabilities:

 - There's a problem with the baby's genes, which are in every cell and determine how the body will develop.
 (Genes are inherited from both parents, so a baby might receive genes that are abnormal or the genes might change while the baby is developing.)

 - There's a problem during the pregnancy.
 Sometimes, the mom might get an illness or infection that can harm the baby.
 Taking certain medicines while pregnant can cause problems for the baby.
-Drinking alcohol or taking illegal drugs can also damage a baby's developing brain.
+Drinking alcohol or taking illegal drugs also can damage a baby's developing brain.